-In February 1998, the Company purchased a significant minority equity interest in Aquatica, Inc. for \$5 million, in addition to a commitment to lend additional funds of up to \$5 million to allow Aquatica to purchase vessels and fund other growth opportunities.
+In February 1998, the Company purchased a significant minority stake in Aquatica, Inc. for cash, in addition to a commitment to lend additional funds to allow Aquatica to purchase vessels and fund other growth opportunities.
 Aquatica, Inc., headquartered in Lafayette, Louisiana, is a surface diving company founded in October 1997 with the acquisition of Acadiana Divers, a 15 year old surface diving company.
 Dependent upon various preconditions, as defined, the shareholders of Aquatica, Inc. have the right to convert their shares into Cal Dive shares at a ratio based on a formula which, among other things, values their interest in Aquatica, Inc. and must be accretive to Cal Dive shareholders.
 The Company will account for this investment on the equity basis of accounting for financial reporting purposes.